uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 issues, labelled "[Major Issue]" that you should be particularly mindful of).

-Please note that the items below refer to a complete Project 1 implementation (i.e., Exercises 1 and 4 of the chirc project), so some of the items will not apply to the Intermediate Submission (most notably, you are not expected to use threads or mutexes in that submission).
+Please note that the items below refer to a complete Project 1 implementation (i.e., Assignments 1 and 4 of the chirc project), so some of the items will not apply to the Intermediate Submission (most notably, you are not expected to use threads or mutexes in that submission).